Master Digital Marketing, WordPress, SEO

 WhatFont

-You can get the font family, font size, line height, color and more just in a click.
+You can get the font family, font size, line height, color, and more with just a click.

-All you need to do it click on the what font icon and then click on the font.
+All you need to do is click on the What font icon and then click on the font.

 That’s it!

-The tool will explore all the Typography use by the website, being a web designer I love this tool.
+The tool will explore all the Typography used by the website, being a web designer I love this tool.

-Below is an example, one of the biggest website.
+Below is an example, of one of the biggest websites.

 what font

-Looks impressive right, Choose the font which your favorite website uses.
+Looks impressive right, Choose the font that your favorite website uses.

 Where can you Find and Download all the Best Google Fonts?